(Farewell Drashah to Minyan Ma’at, June 6, 2026)

 Return, O ETERNAL One, You who are Israel’s myriads of thousands! ׆

 Moses here appeals for the Lord to lead Israel into battle, and then to return them to a tranquil encampment.
 Like other ancient peoples, Israel marched into battle bearing symbols of its God.
 We know from later biblical history that the Holy Ark was used this way and was once taken captive by the Philistines (I Samuel Ch.
 4).
-In fact next week we will read about the incident of the ma’apilim who go to battle without the permission of Moses, and without the holy ark, and they are massacred by Amalekites and Canaanites (Numbers 14:40-45).
+In fact next week we will read about the incident of the ma’apilim who go to battle without the permission of Moses, and without the aron kodesh, and they are massacred by Amalekites and Canaanites (Numbers 14:40-45).

 We understand the power of the Holy Ark, but why is its military function mentioned here, when the people are not marching into battle, and why are these verses demarcated by characters that look like inverted letters nun?